guikarai/LinuxONE-crypto-utils/part4.md

     00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000
     00000000 00000000 00000000 00000000 00000000 00000000 00000000 00000000
 ```
-Total open handles
+As you can see, "Total open handles equals" now to 2.
+Opencryptoki application is now correctly plugged to z90crypt to benefit of the crypto offload.

-### Enabling Java to use hardware crypto
+### OpenSSL with PKCS#11 engine